fatiando/harmonica/doc/user_guide/transformations.rst

 We can also apply a reduction to the pole to any magnetic anomaly grid.
 This transformation consists in obtaining the magnetic anomaly of the same sources as if they were located on the North magnetic pole.
-We can apply it throught the :func:`harmonica.reduction_to_pole` function.
+We can apply it through the :func:`harmonica.reduction_to_pole` function.

 .. important::